AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 You now have added a working SSL certificate for your project.
 This step is often the first to set up a custom domain name.

-* To set up a custom domain name, see [Add a Custom Domain Name](/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md).
+* To set up a custom domain name, see [Add a custom domain name](/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md).
 * To learn about updating and managing your SSL certificates in Cloud Manager, see [Manage SSL certificates](/help/implementing/cloud-manager/managing-ssl-certifications/managing-certificates.md).